-HPSPLITYEAR is a global variable used by the CI that shows the current century split year; the initial value is 50.
-Type=W I
+HPSPLITYEAR is a global variable used by the CI that shows the current century split various formats.

-This variable is used in the new date intrinsics to manipulate dates in various formats.
+This variable is used in the new date intrinsics to manipulate dates in

 Utilities

 CLKUTIL and START utilities/commands available in ISL (Initial System Loader) are enhanced to accept dates both in two- and four-digit years.